Alex Pearce (Australian footballer): 2024

 Pearce started the 2024 AFL season in excellent form with his ability to shut down some of the league's most dangerous forwards.
-He captained the Dockers to just their third three and nil start in the club's history.
-He was labeled the best key defender in the competition by coach Ken Hinkley, following Fremantle's narrow loss to Port during their two-week stint in Adelaide.
-His career-best form led to media speculation he could be inline for All-Australian honors at the end of the season.
+He captained the Dockers to just their third three-nil start in the club's history, and was labeled the best key defender in the competition by coach Ken Hinkley in Round 5, following Fremantle's narrow loss to Port Adelaide during their two-week stint in Adelaide.
+His career-best form led to media speculation he could be inline for All-Australian honours at the end of the season.

 The eleventh round saw Fremantle face Collingwood at Optus Stadium.
-The match would turn out to be a see-sawing affair with Fremantle dominating early, before succumbing to a 25-point deficit with seven minutes left in the final quarter.
+The match would turn out to be a see-sawing affair, with Fremantle dominating early before succumbing to a 25-point deficit with seven minutes left in the final quarter.
 However, the Dockers would mount an unlikely comeback and in the final minutes of the game, with Collingwood leading by seven points, Pearce was switched forward in a last-gasp effort.
-He made an immediate impact marking 25 meters out before kicking a captain's goal to secure a draw for Fremantle.
-Pearce injured his forearm during a marking contest in round fifteen against the Gold Coast Suns, and as a result missed Fremantle's next three games.
-He returned to the Dockers line-up for their annual Starlight Purple Haze fundraiser game in round nineteen against Melbourne at Optus Stadium.
-Unfortunately, he reinjured the same arm during the match and as a result missed the rest of the season.
+He made an immediate impact marking 25 metres out before kicking a captain's goal to secure a draw for Fremantle. in Round 15 against the Gold Coast Suns, Pearce injured his forearm in a marking contest, causing him to miss the next three games.
+He returned to the Dockers line-up for their annual Starlight Purple Haze fundraiser game in Round 19 against Melbourne at Optus Stadium.
+Unfortunately, he reinjured the same arm during the match and missed the rest of the season.